0xh3xa/algorithms/README.md

 ### Insertion sort
 - Scan from left to right
 - Swap `a[i]` with each larger enry to its left `<--` `Time Complexity O(N<sup>2</sup>)` and has good performance over `partially sorted arrays`
+- Fast when the array is partially sorted `O(N)`
+- Array called partially sorted when number of elements to be changed less than or equal cN

 `Algorithm`